 Since conflict is inevitable, developing skills for managing conflict is critical to success: both to you as a leader and for your team.
 Developing skills to manage and resolve conflict will help you get and stay "ahead of the game."

-Maccoby and Studder are well known and identify steps for managing conflict, which are shown below.
+Maccoby and Studder are well known for their work.
+They identify steps for managing conflict, which are shown below.

 If you haven't done so already, please review the Conflict Management Styles and assess your preferred style.